 Social Media Content KPIs: Focused On What You Write And How

-8) Average comments per article
+16) Average comments per article

 As writing a comment and becoming involved in a conversation is far less passive than a like or share, this KPI for social media can tell you a lot about the value and quality of the content you’re posting.
 Moreover, participating in the comments section will make you more “human” and help you forge meaningful bonds with your audience, which, in turn, can boost engagement exponentially.

-9) Story turnaround time
+17) Story turnaround time

 By setting a timeline from conception to publication, you will be able to set specific content creation targets and ensure that you maintain the quality of your various offerings while delivering them to your audience on a consistent basis.
 Doing so will give you the best possible chance of growing your audience and enhancing your brand reputation.

-10) Flesch reading ease
+18) Flesch reading ease